 XII.
-Periodic reports
+PERIODIC REPORTS

 Annual reports, including accounting data, will be certified by the Independent Auditors.
+The Company's audited report will be compliant with the Luxembourg Generally Accepted Accounting Principles ("Lux GAAP").
 Annual and semi-annual reports will be made available to Shareholders at the registered offices of the Company.